Adobe-Consulting-Services/adobe-consulting-services.github.io/_posts/acs-aem-commons/features/2015-12-04-dispatcher-ttl.md

 Easily set TTL headers on Requests in support of [AEM Dispatcher 4.1.11](https://www.adobeaemcloud.com/content/companies/public/adobe/dispatcher/dispatcher.html) TTL support.

 ACS AEM Commons Dispatcher TTL allows Response Headers to be set instructing AEM Dispatcher to respect a TTL-based timeout.
+This feature does expect that a Dispatcher is in the request chain.
+To enable support in other scenarios, see the [note](acs-aem-commons/features/dispatcher-ttl.html#note).

 The following expiration configurations are supported